JuliaGraphics/Luxor.jl/docs/src/basics.md

 ![textextents](figures/textextents.png)

-The green dot is the reference point for the font, the yellow circle shows the fonts x and y bearings, and the blue dot shows the advance point, where the next character should be placed.
+The green dot is the text placement point and reference point for the font, the yellow circle shows the text block's x and y bearings, and the blue dot shows the advance point where the next character should be placed.

 ```@docs
 fontface